Tournedos/Tournedos.github.io/_tabs/ACT1.md

 Before 2017, FPS and Sandbox dominate uploads and views.
 During the BR boom, Battle Royale rapidly gains share—mostly at the expense of Sandbox in views and modestly at the expense of both Sandbox and FPS in uploads.
 Importantly, mid-tier genres remain remarkably stable, indicating that the disruption is concentrated at the top of the hierarchy.

-By 2018–2019, BR occupies a persistent and large share of both uploads and views, confirming that the eruption is structural rather than transient.
+By 2018–2019, BR occupies a <strong>persistent and large</strong> share of both uploads and views, confirming that the eruption is structural rather than transient.

 <!-- FIGURE: Share of uploads & views by genre (stacked area plots) -->
 <div class = "plot-card">